parlaynu/wireguard-mesh-aws/README.md

 ## Network

-The build network looks like this:
+The built network looks like this:

 ![](images/wireguard-network.jpeg)